Medical Cannabis Treatment for High Blood Pressure

 - Chest pain

 - Shortness of breath

-- Blood in the urine
+- Numbness in the arms and legs

 - Being overweight or obese

 - Not eating enough fruits and vegetables